 Ethan Rubin is a registered patent attorney who focuses his practice on patent, trade secret, and other intellectual property litigation.

-In his pro bono practice, Ethan represents clients in need of political asylum and immigration representation through the Kids In Need of Defense organization and Political Asylum/Immigration Representation Project.
+In his pro bono practice, Ethan represents clients in need of political asylum and immigration representation through Kids In Need of Defense and the Political Asylum/Immigration Representation Project.

 During law school, Ethan worked at a corporation’s IP department in which he prepared and prosecuted patents relating to data storage systems.
 Ethan also worked as a student attorney, advocating for local pro bono clients on various housing and family law matters.